Justinzobel/surt/README.md

 Second:
 * sudo wget https://raw.githubusercontent.com/Justinzobel/surt/master/ur -O /usr/bin/ur;sudo chmod +x /usr/bin/ur

-You may also need to create /usr/share/solus-user-repository
+You may also need to create this directory: /usr/share/solus-user-repository

 # To Do
 * Dependency checking - check if it exists in UR, if it does, advise user and install that first, then proceed with normal install